satackey/push-prebuilt-action/README.md

         # release-tags: v1 v1.0 v1.0.0
 ```

+An automatic Docker builder is under development.
+Coming soon!

 ## Description
 1. This action compiles a file (e.g. `index.js`) specified by `runs.main` in `action.yml` or `action.yaml` into `dist/index.js`
 1. Replaces the value of `runs.main` with `dist/index.js`.